 Joe Garcia brings demonstrated leadership and commitment to advancing higher education initiatives and access to the Colorado Community College System.

-Dr. Nancy J. McCallin assumed the presidency of the Colorado Community College System (CCCS) in October, 2004.
-As CCCS president, Dr. McCallin leads the state’s largest system of higher education, which serves more than 137,000 students annually at 13 colleges with 39 campuses across the state.
-34% of undergraduate students in Colorado attend CCCS colleges, and CCCS produces 38% of the degrees and certificates awarded in the state.
+Joe Garcia is the President of the Colorado Community College System (CCCS).
+As CCCS President, Garcia leads the state’s largest system of higher education, which serves 137,000 students annually at 13 colleges and 39 locations across Colorado.

 Garcia brings demonstrated leadership and commitment to advancing higher education initiatives and access through various roles in both the public sector and in higher education.

 Prior to his role at CCCS, Garcia served two years as President of the Western Interstate Commission for Higher Education (“WICHE”) from June 2016 to June 2018.
 WICHE is an interstate compact created to provide access to, and improve the quality of, higher education opportunities for residents of the western United States.